Rapptz/discord.py/docs/api.rst

 .. function:: on_auto_moderation_action_execution(execution)

-    Called when a :class:`AutoModActionExecution` is created/performed.
+    Called when a :class:`AutoModRuleExecution` is created/performed.

     This requires :attr:`Intents.auto_moderation_execution` to be enabled.
     :param execution: The rule execution that was performed.
-    :type execution: :class:`AutoModActionExecution`
+    :type execution: :class:`AutoModRuleExecution`

 .. _discord-api-utils: